MicrosoftDocs/winrt-api/windows.networking.vpn/vpnmanagementagent_updateprofilefromxmlasync_993570921.md

 # Windows.Networking.Vpn.VpnManagementAgent.UpdateProfileFromXmlAsync

+> [!IMPORTANT]
+> This API is not implemented, and we recommend that you do not call it.

 ## -description
-Updates an existing VPN profile based on an input WAP XML string.
+Updates an existing VPN profile based on an input ProfileXML-encoded string (see [ProfileXML XSD](/windows/client-management/mdm/vpnv2-profile-xsd)).

 ## -parameters
 ### -param xml
-A Wireless Application Protocol (WAP) XML string.
+A ProfileXML XML string.

 ## -returns
 An enum value indicating the error status.